antalike/MemOS-Docs/content/en/dashboard/snippets/search_memory.md

   --header 'Authorization: Token YOUR_API_KEY' \
   --header 'Content-Type: application/json' \
   --data '{
-    "query": "Any suggestions for where to go during National Day?", "user_id": "memos_user_123",
+    "query": "I want to travel during the National Day holiday.
+Please recommend a city I haven’t been to and a hotel brand I haven’t stayed at.", "user_id": "memos_user_123",
     "conversation_id": "0928"
   }'